 What to consider before purchasing a bike storage solution

 We hope you found your favorite between these smart and aesthetically-pleasing bike racks!
-Be sure to order yours in time before the winter arrives.

 However, before you make your final decision on which indoor bike rack to choose, here are some questions to consider: